Status report on long-time decay measurements of 137Cs radioisotope: Acknowledgements

+This work was supported by the FuSe COST Action CA24101, the HUN-REN Office of Supported Research Groups (TKI) under award No. TKCS-2024/56 (GGK), and by the Hungarian National Research, Development and Innovation Office (NKFIH) under the Contracts NKFIH K147010 (GGK), NKKP ADVANCED\_24 150038 (EF) and ADVANCED\_25 K153456 (GGB), 2024-1.2.5-TÉT-2024-00022 (GGB), 2025-1.1.5-NEMZ\_KI-2025-00005 (GGB), and 2025-1.1.5-NEMZ\_KI-2025-00011 (EF).

-Instrument R\&D and operation were done in the Jánossy Underground Research Laboratory (JURLab) of the Vesztergombi Laboratory for High Energy Physics (VLAB), Wigner Datacenter and the Wigner Scientific Computing Laboratory (WSCLAB) at HUN-REN Wigner Research Centre for Physics.
+Instrument R\&D and operation were carried out at the Jánossy Underground Research Laboratory (JURLab) of the Vesztergombi Laboratory for High Energy Physics (VLAB), the Wigner Datacenter, and the Wigner Scientific Computing Laboratory (WSCLAB) at the HUN-REN Wigner Research Centre for Physics.